CKMX: History

 The station became a phantom station affiliate of the Canadian National Railway radio network and later of the Canadian Broadcasting Corporation's Dominion Network, until it dissolved in 1962.
 In 1947, CFCN moved to the station's current AM frequency at 1060 kHz.
 The call letters were changed to CKMX in the fall of 1994 when Maclean-Hunter sold it to Standard Broadcasting while retaining ownership of sister station CFCN-TV, and switched the format to hot adult contemporary.
 The format was shifted to alternative rock in mid-1993 under the name Mix 1060 from Top 40/CHR as AM106.
 On December 1, 1995, the station adopted an adult standards format.

 In 2005, the station adopted a classic country format.
 CKMX had the distinction of being the last radio station in Canada to broadcast a continuous classic country format (other Canadian classic country stations, such as CJDL and CFCW, were more accurately "traditional country", as these stations also carried contemporary hits).
 According to the Fall 2011 PPM data report, released by BBM Canada, Classic Country AM 1060 was ranked #15 for the Calgary market.
 Standard Broadcasting was acquired by Astral Media in 2007, and in turn by Bell Media in 2013.
 The Bell purchase reunited CKMX with its former television sister.

 On September 12, 2013, at 6 a.m., the station flipped from classic country to an all-comedy format as Funny 1060, which features stand-up comedy bits performed by major stand-up and improvisational comedians.
 The station is one of several Bell-owned stations to air programming from the U.S. syndicated radio network 24/7 Comedy—which was first launched in Canada by sister station CKSL in London, Ontario by Astral Media's syndication arm Orbyt Media (now a part of Bell) in 2012.

+On June 14, 2023, as part of a mass corporate restructuring at Bell Media, the company shut down 6 of their AM radio stations nationwide, including CKMX.
+The station ended regular programming at 9 a.m. that day, replaced with a looped message about the impending shutdown, which lasted until the completion of the signoff.

+On January 24, 2025, regulatory filings revealed that Akash Broadcasting, owner of multilingual stations CKER-FM Edmonton and CJCN-FM Surrey, was seeking to acquire the station's assets from Bell Media.
+But, the application to acquire the station was denied by the CRTC on October 16, 2025.

 Shortwave relay

-CFVP is the full-time shortwave rebroadcaster of CKMX.
+CFVP was the full-time shortwave rebroadcaster of CKMX.
 CFVP broadcasts at a power of 100 watts on 6.03 MHz in the 49 m shortwave band.

 CFVP began in 1931 as a rebroadcaster to then-CFCN.
-Its license was renewed for a period between September 1, 2003–August 31, 2010 along with CKMX.
+Its license was renewed for a period between March 1, 2021 – August 31, 2027 along with CKMX.
+Nevertheless, the relay ceased broadcasting along with CFMX on June 14, 2023.